-Finally, let us examine two specific cases, glueing two and three points on $\mathbb{A}_K^2$.
-We shall work under the assumption that $\mathrm{char}\,K = 0$ and that $K$ is algebraically closed.
-We will glue roots of unity in both cases.
+Finally, let us examine two specific cases: glueing two and three points on $\mathbb{A}_K^1$.
+Recall that we work under the assumption that $\mathrm{char}\,K = 0$ and that $K$ is algebraically closed.
+For convenience, we glue roots of unity in both cases.

 Identifying roots of $x^2-1$ on $\mathbb{A}_K^1$, we get a variety $V_2$ with the following coordinate ring: with $x_0^3 - x_1^2 + x_0^2$ being an instance of the rule of the second type.
 To examine the resulting singularity at $0$ closely, we move to the ring of formal power series of this variety at $0$.
 We get $K[[x_0,x_1]]/(x_0^2(1+x_0)-x_1^2)$ (consult chapter 7 of \cite{Eis} for details).
-However, we can take $u \in K[[x_0,x_1]]$ a formal square root of $1+x_0$ that is also invertible.
-The ring $K[[x_0,x_1]]/(x_0^3 - x_1^2 + x_0^2)$ is thus isomorphic to: This means that the resulting singularity locally looks like a pair of intersecting lines.
+However, we can take $u \in K[[x_0,x_1]]$ as a formal square root of $1+x_0$, which is also invertible.
+The ring $K[[x_0,x_1]]/(x_0^3 - x_1^2 + x_0^2)$ is, thus, isomorphic to: This means that the resulting singularity looks locally like a pair of intersecting lines.